Instabug/Instabug-Cordova/README.md

 Cordova Instabug Plugin
 =================================

-The purpose of this plugin is to simplify the process of integrating the Instabug SDK in a hybrid application, as well as to provide an interface to interfacing with the SDK through JavaScript.
+The purpose of this plugin is to simplify the process of integrating the Instabug SDK in a hybrid application, as well as to provide an interface to interact with the SDK through JavaScript.

 ### Installation